Fengli-Su/cse2122/lecture/drawbacks-of-object-orientation.markdown

 world.

-For yet another alternative, the `set_major_axis` and `set_minor_axis` functions can be virtual (not pure virtual):
+For yet another alternative, the `set_major_axis` and `set_minor_axis` functions can be virtual (not pure virtual, WHY ??):

 ![Circle-Ellipse diagram](/cse2122/images/circle-ellipse-3.png "Circle-Ellipse diagram")